John Davidson (poet): Drowning

-Influence on other poets
+Legacy

 Davidson's poetry was a key early influence on important Modernist poets, in particular, his compatriot Hugh MacDiarmid and Wallace Stevens.
 T.S.
 Eliot was especially fond of the poem 'Thirty Bob a Week' (In Ballads and Songs (1894)).
 Davidson's poem "In the Isle of Dogs", for example, is a clear intertext of later poems such as Eliot's "The Waste Land" and Stevens' "The Idea of Order at Key West".